|

 The tests should be based on a realistic expectation of the customer

-usage, rather than estimates or "gut feelings" about the way the
+usage, rather than estimates or "gut feelings" about the way the customer

-than anticipated.
+anticipated.
 On the other hand, tests that are designed with a strong

 basis of information on how the product will be used will be more